 How We Research, Write and Review Our Content

-All of the content on the MAA Center website undergoes a rigorous fact checking and editing process to ensure all the information provided is up to date, accurate and trustworthy.
-Our writing team of writers, editors and reviews are committed to providing our readers with well-researched, reliable content that’s easy to understand.
+All of the content on the MAA Center website undergoes a rigorous fact-checking and editing process to ensure all the information provided is up to date, accurate and trustworthy.
+Our writing team of writers, editors and reviewers are committed to providing our readers with well-researched, reliable content that’s easy to understand.
 The MAA Center applies the Code of Ethics of the Society of Professional Journalists as the standard for creating credible content.

 - Gathering recent data and information for the article or page through extensive research and review of medical journals, news articles and other relevant sources